-- 1. Given a project topic, students will be able to identify the problem. - 2.
-Students will be able to plan and organize experiments for obtaining necessary data for solving the problem. - 3.
-Students will be able to analyze and interpret the data obtained from the appropriate experiments. - 4.
-Students will be able to work as part of a team which may be multidisciplinary in some cases. - 5.
-Students will be able to effectively communicate the results by way of written (Publications, Project report) and/or oral (viva-voce, presentation) communication. - 6.
-Students will be able to educate themselves about the impact of various socio-economic, environmental and political factors on the design and implementation of a solution to a real-life engineering problem.
+- 1. identify a real-life industrial and engineering problem. - 2. plan and organize experiments for obtaining necessary data for solving the problem. - 3. analyze and interpret the data obtained from the appropriate experiments. - 4. work as part of a team which may be multidisciplinary in some cases. - 5. present the results by the way of written (Publications, Project report) and/or oral (viva-voce, presentation) communication. - 6. understand the impact of various socio-economic, environmental and political factors on the design and implementation of a solution to a real-life engineering problem.